smiller171/docker-language-comparison/README.md

 # docker-language-comparison
-A Simple "Hello World" app built in Java, Python, and Go for performance testing.
+A Simple "Hello World" app built in Java, Python, and Go for Docker performance testing.
 ## Methodology
 ###Environment
 * Go app will be compiled with no external dependancies.
 I expect the Go app to run the fastest due to this ability